 Dr. Georgia Lorenz's Biography

 Dr. Georgia Lorenz began her tenure as the third president of Seminole State College of Florida on Aug.
 1, 2018.
-She brings more than 20 years of experience in higher education to the College and is eagerly to building on Seminole State’s incredible legacy.
+She brings more than 20 years of experience in higher education to the College and is eagerly building on Seminole State’s incredible legacy.

 Under Dr. Lorenz’s leadership, Seminole State has been named among the top 150 community colleges in the nation by the Aspen Institute and has become eligible to compete for the $1 million Aspen Prize for Community College Excellence, the nation’s signature recognition of high achievement among America’s community colleges.